 Following each full meeting of Felbridge Parish Council, Minutes will be uploaded to this website to ensure that villagers have access to records of all meetings.
-Minutes include information on planning, financial expenditure, Surrey Highways works, correspondence and all issues discussed and decisions made.
+Minutes include information on planning, financial expenditure, Surrey Highways works, correspondence and decisions made.
 To view current minutes and an archive going back to 2011 please select the Minutes tab above.
-Minutes are also posted on the noticeboard at the Village Hall and on the Felbridge Village website.
+Minutes are also posted on the noticeboard at Felbridge Village Hall.

 Felbridge Village is located in Surrey near to the border with Sussex.